clairedavid/ml_in_hep/_sources/week1/warmup_1D_linRegGD.md

 \end{equation*}
 ````

-This is written in a general form of a polynomial of $n^\text{th}$ order.
-In our case with the linear regression, we only need two parameters:
+In our case with the linear regression with one input feature, we only need two parameters:
 ```{math}
 :label: theta_0_1
 \Theta = \begin{pmatrix}